Journal on Constitutional Democracy

 Reckoning, as a collective, with the way in which things–institutions, literary movements, definitions, and even nations–can simultaneously be functional and in a constant state of flux, staff writers for Volume 4 of the Journal on Constitutional Democracy land upon the conclusion that resolving this seeming contradiction requires starting conversations on everything from the re-appropriation of regressive rhetoric for progressive purposes to pulling the curtain back on the manipulation of message that too often comes with wielding control over its medium.

 Versus not in a combative sense, but rather in the sense of multiple voices engaged in productive, often corrective discourse on a wide range of questions.
 In other words, the essays in Vol. 5 of the Journal on Constitutional Democracy absolutely address problems, and significant ones at that—how do we fix health care? how do we educate a polity? how do we eradicate the lingering vestiges of colonialism?—but they do so with a pen at all times trained toward solutions.

-Students can receive up to three hours of course credit for participating in the Journal by taking CNST_DEM/HIST/POL SC 4975, the yearlong course associated with its production and publication.
+Students can receive up to three hours of course credit for participating in the Journal by taking CNST_DEM/HIST/POL SC 4975 or 4975H, the yearlong course associated with its production and publication.
 The course meets for two hours in the fall and one hour in the spring, and all past and present members of our Society of Fellows are eligible to enroll, with seats also open to undergraduates pursuing the B.A. in Constitutional Democracy.